aeslaughter/moose/docs/content/utilities/moosedown/core.md

-!meta!
+!config!
-section-level=3
+Renderer/collapsible-sections=[None, 'open', 'close', None, None, None] Renderer/breadcrumbs=True
-!meta-end!
+!config-end!

 # Core Extension
-The core extension is the portion of the MooseDown language that is designed to mimic [markdown] syntax.
-As mentioned above MooseDown is far more strict than traditional [markdown] implementations.
+The core extension is the portion of the MooseDocs language that is designed to mimic [markdown] syntax.
+MooseDown is far more strict than traditional [markdown] implementations.
-There for the following sections should be read in detail to understand the supported syntax, especially if you are familiar with more general markdown formats.
+Therefore, the following sections should be read in detail to understand the supported syntax, especially if you are familiar with more general markdown formats.

 ## Block Content